ovn-org/ovn/Documentation/internals/contributing/backporting-patches.rst

 The backporting of patches from one git tree to another takes multiple forms within OVN, but is broadly applied in the following fashion:

-- Contributors submit their proposed changes to the latest development branch
+- Contributors submit their proposed changes to the latest development branch.
-- Contributors and maintainers provide feedback on the patches
+- Contributors and maintainers provide feedback on the patches.
 - When the change is satisfactory, maintainers apply the patch to the development branch.
 - Maintainers backport changes from a development branch to release branches.